-Students in any major (including the natural sciences, engineering, social sciences, humanities, and fine arts) are eligible for this funding to support them in their creative and artistic endeavors.
+Students in any discipline (including the natural sciences, engineering, social sciences, humanities, and fine arts) are eligible for this funding to support them in their creative and artistic endeavors.

 Student groups or individuals applying for grants must adhere to application procedures.

-- Any Bucknell undergraduate student in good standing is eligible for a Bucknell Arts Council grant.
+- Any current Bucknell student in good standing is eligible for a Bucknell Arts Council grant.

-- Grants must explicitly involve artistic practice or creative endeavor.
+- Priority will be given to grants that explicitly involve artistic practice or creative scholarship.

-- Students and members of student groups must have a minimum GPA of 3.0 to apply.
+- Students and all members of student groups must have a minimum GPA of 3.0 to apply.

-- The individual applicant or the primary applicant (in the case of a group proposal) must be currently enrolled or have taken previously at least one course in the departments of Art and Art History, English, Music, or Theatre and Dance.
+- The individual applicant or the primary applicant (in the case of a group proposal) must be currently enrolled or have taken previously at least one course in the departments of Art & Art History, English, Music, or Theatre & Dance.

-- In order to maximize the on-campus impact of each grant, students must be undergraduates at the time of application and completion of the project.
+- In order to maximize the on-campus impact of each grant, students must be enrolled at the time of application and completion of the project.

 - Students may not receive more than one grant in a single academic year.